 2. Ninety Mile Beach, Australia (90 miles)

 True to its name, Ninety Mile Beach is about 90 miles long.
-With a signature stretch of golden Australian sand and the vivid blue waters of the Tasman Sea, this gorgeous beach is one of the most beautiful places on earth for a getaway.
+With a signature stretch of golden Australian sand and the vivid blue waters of the Tasman Sea, this gorgeous beach is one of the most beautiful places on Earth for a getaway.

 1. Praia do Cassino Beach, Brazil (150 miles)

-Of course, while several of these beaches include lesser-known niches, they’re not exactly the world’s best-kept secrets.
 If something off the grid is more your speed, check out the remotest beaches in the world—and how to get there.